jcqiao/Javascript_learning/interviews/Webpack/Webpack.md

 ## 2.Since you’ve worked a lot with Webpack and configured projects from scratch, can you walk me through how you would set up a basic Webpack configuration for a React application?
 Specifically, how would you handle Babel for JSX transpilation and CSS file processing?

-To set up a basic webpack configuration, I would start by initializing the project using ==npm init== to create ==package.json==.
+To set up a basic webpack configuration, I would start by initializing the project using <mark>npm init</mark> to create <mark>package.json</mark>.
 Then I'd install the necessary dependencies, including webpack, webpack-cli, react, Babel and loaders for transpilation and CSS processing.For example, I’d install Babel with presets like @babel/preset-env and @babel/preset-react for handling modern JavaScript and JSX.

 Next, I’d create a webpack.config.js file.
 The entry point would be the main JavaScript file, like src/index.js, and the output would specify the bundled file, typically in a dist directory.
 For handling React, I’d set up Babel with a babel-loader rule to transpile JavaScript and JSX files, excluding node_modules.
 For styles, I’d configure CSS processing with style-loader and css-loader.